Gwalior State: Jiwajirao Sindhia (1925–1948)

 Jivajirao Sindhia ruled the state of Gwalior as absolute monarch until shortly after India's independence on 15 August 1947.
 The rulers of Indian princely states had the choice of acceding to either of the two dominions (India and Pakistan) created by the India Independence Act 1947 or remaining outside them.
 Jivajirao signed a covenant with the rulers of the adjoining princely states that united their several states to form a new state within the union of India known as Madhya Bharat.
 This new covenanted state was to be governed by a council headed by a ruler to be known as the Rajpramukh.
 Madhya Bharat signed a fresh Instrument of Accession with the Indian dominion effective from 13 September 1948.
 Jivajirao became the first rajpramukh, or appointed governor, of the state on 28 May 1948.
 He served as Rajpramukh until 31 October 1956, when the state was merged into Madhya Pradesh.

 Scindia Maharajas of Gwalior

 The rulers of Gwalior bore the title of Maharaja Scindia.

 The Gwalior State Darbar (Court) was composed of many nobles like Jagirdars, Sardars, Istamuradars, Mankaris, Thakurs and Zamindars.

 Reigning Maharajas

-Jai Vilas Mahal was the seat of the ruling dynasty till 1947.
+Jai Vilas Mahal was the seat of the ruling dynasty until 1947.